-Student Drivers-Please see the Day Student Driving Permission Form and return signed to the main office.
+Student Drivers - Please see the Day Student Driving Permission Form and return a signed copy to the front office.

 Progress Reports and Conferences

 Progress reports are issued at the midpoint of each grading period and at the end of each semester.
 Mid-semester reports are utilized to inform parents/guardians and students of progress only.
 End-of-semester reports are entered into student files as permanent grades.